Holy Roman Empire: Carolingian Empire

 After Charlemagne died in 814, the imperial crown passed to his son, Louis the Pious.
 Upon Louis' death in 840, it passed to his son Lothair, who had been his co-ruler.
-By this point the territory of Charlemagne was divided into several territories (cf. Treaty of Verdun, Treaty of Prüm, Treaty of Meerssen and Treaty of Ribemont), and over the course of the later ninth century the title of Emperor was disputed by the Carolingian rulers of the Western Frankish Kingdom or West Francia and the Eastern Frankish Kingdom or East Francia, with first the western king (Charles the Bald) and then the eastern (Charles the Fat), who briefly reunited the Empire, attaining the prize.
-In the ninth century, Charlemagne and his successors promoted the intellectual revival, known as the Carolingian Renaissance.
-Some, like Mortimer Chambers, opine that the Carolingian Renaissance made possible the subsequent renaissances (even though by the early tenth century, the revival already diminished).
+By this point the territory of Charlemagne was divided into several territories (cf. Treaty of Verdun, Treaty of Prüm, Treaty of Meerssen and Treaty of Ribemont), and over the course of the later 9th century the title of emperor was disputed by the Carolingian rulers of the Western Frankish Kingdom or West Francia and the Eastern Frankish Kingdom or East Francia, with first the western king (Charles the Bald) and then the eastern (Charles the Fat), who briefly reunited the Empire, attaining the prize.
+In the 9th century, Charlemagne and his successors promoted the intellectual revival, known as the Carolingian Renaissance.
+Some, like Mortimer Chambers, opine that the Carolingian Renaissance made possible the subsequent renaissances (even though by the early 10th century, the revival already diminished).

-After the death of Charles the Fat in 888, the Carolingian Empire broke apart, and was never restored.
+After the death of Charles the Fat in 888, Carolingian rule in the Roman Empire came to an end.
 According to Regino of Prüm, the parts of the realm "spewed forth kinglets", and each part elected a kinglet "from its own bowels".
-At this point in time, those crowned emperor by the pope controlled only territories in Italy.
 The last such emperor was Berengar I of Italy, who died in 924.